webzakimbo/bcome-read-the-docs/docs/source/usage/node-methods.rst

    network_driver.config

-The authenticated Cloud credentials for the current namespace, returned as a Hash.
-For EC2 this will return the namespace's access key and secret key, for GCP it will return an access_token and the project name.
+The authenticated Cloud credentials for the current node, returned as a Hash.
+For EC2 this will return the node's access key and secret key, for GCP it will return an access_token and the project name.
 This is useful should you wish to extend an authenticated Bcome session into a custom integration.

 .. code-block:: bash